dxps/postgres_playground/pgbackrest_xp/readme.md

 Furthermore, we can also:

--   stop Patroni and PostgreSQL on the new leader - `pg3` in this case - by running `kill -TERM 16 17` and we'll see that Patroni will promote `pg2` to the leader.
+-   Stop Patroni and PostgreSQL on the new leader - `pg3` in this case - by running `kill -TERM 16 17` and we'll see that Patroni will promote `pg2` to the leader.
--   connect again to PostgreSQL.
+-   Connect again to PostgreSQL.
--   test the PostgreSQL replication by:
+-   Test the PostgreSQL replication by:
-    -   starting again at least one (or both) of the remaining host(s), `pg1` and `pg2`.
+    -   Starting again at least one (or both) of the remaining host(s), `pg1` and `pg2`.
-    -   create a database while still being connected to `pg3`'s PostgreSQL instance and running `create database test1`.
+    -   Creating a database while still being connected to `pg3`'s PostgreSQL instance\
+        and running `create database test1`.
-    -   connect directly to a PostgreSQL instance that is a replica\
+    -   Connect directly to a PostgreSQL instance that is a replica\
         for example, to `pg2` using `psql -h 10.0.0.12 -p 5000 -d postgres -U postgres`.
     -   and check that the database exists as well on it using `\l` on that `psql` session.
+-   Do a Patroni switchover\n
+    Example: `./patroni-packages/bin/patronictl -c ~/patroni-packages/patroni.yml switchover --candidate data-pg1`

 <br/>